Tinbeh97/MovieGenre/README.md

 All codes are written for Python 3 (https://www.python.org/) on Linux platform.

-The libraries that are needed: keras, librosa, sklearn, pickel, itertools, sqlite3, subprocess, os, matplotlib, sys, _pickle, and pysptk.
+The packages that are needed: keras, librosa, sklearn, pickel, itertools, sqlite3, subprocess, os, matplotlib, sys, _pickle, and pysptk.

 ## Dataset